jpuritz/BIO_594_2019/Final_Assignment/Matias_Final_Project/Orbicella_Files/Orbicella_Project.md

     After filtering, kept 6438 out of a possible 8853 Sites Run Time = 2.00 seconds

 ### The next filter to apply is HWE.
 Heng Li also found that HWE is another excellent filter to remove erroneous variant calls.
 We don’t want to apply it across the board, since population structure will create departures from HWE as well.
 We need to apply this by population.
-I’ve included a perl script written by Chris Hollenbeck, one of the PhD student’s in my current lab that will do this for us.
+I’ve included a perl script written by Chris Hollenbeck, one of the PhD student’s in my current lab that will do this for us (dDocent).

     curl -L -O https://github.com/jpuritz/dDocent/raw/master/scripts/filter_hwe_by_pop.pl
     chmod +x filter_hwe_by_pop.pl